 And as long as I’m still here, it is not over.

 That means that as long as I have breath – and ability – and will – I can keep on keeping on.
 No. I will keep on going.
 Because, well,

 why the heck not?

 As God would so graciously have it, he solidified this in a conversation I had with my sister later that afternoon.
 See, she’s another one of those brave souls – feeling old as she enters nursing school in her mid-forties.
-And as we shared our struggles, she mentioned that a 76-year-old woman graduated from nursing school last year.
+And as we shared our struggles, she mentioned that a 76-year-old woman graduated from nursing school the year before.
 Seventy-six!
 Dang, I just want to give that chick a high-five and tell her, You go, girl!

 But instead, I say that to myself.
 And my sister.
 And you.